 In this example, you can see that the float type rounds the number 1234567.89 to 1234568.000000, losing some precision due to its limitation in handling large or highly precise floating-point numbers.

-Scientific notation:
+Scientific notation

 float variables in C can also be represented in scientific notation, which is especially useful for working with very large or very small numbers.
 Scientific notation uses the E (or e) character to indicate powers of 10.

-example:
+The example is as follows:

 #include <stdio.h> int main() {